GDPR Requirements

 This is a more advanced use of Arcade and may require a developer on your team.

 Companies implementing GDPR requirements are required to ask for permission to use cookies on their websites.
 Cookies are typically used to track user activities.
-Arcade’s tracker uses cookies in order to store unique user information in order to identify a user.
-While the Arcade tracker cookie doesn’t store PII data, it is enough to be deemed personal information since it’s tracking the user's behavior on the website.
+Arcade’s tracker uses cookies to store unique user information and identify users.
+While the Arcade tracker cookie doesn’t store PII data, it is enough to be deemed personal information since it tracks the user's behavior on the website.

 Websites that ask for permission to use cookies will present a small UI element that is typically unobtrusive but will notify the user that the website uses cookies.
 In the simplest case, a user can approve or deny consent to use cookies.
 In more complicated scenarios, the website may ask for permission to use different types of cookies (analytics, marketing, other types of tracking., etc).

-Arcade tracks events like hotspot and CTA clicks on the published Arcade.
+Arcade tracks events like hotspots, and CTA clicks on the published Arcade.
 Those are used to generate data for the Arcade Analytics dashboard.

-Since Arcades are embedded as an iframe on a website, it cannot automatically inherit or honor the consent provided to the host’s website.
-And ideally, Arcades should not have to ask for permission on their own — that would provide for an odd user experience especially if there are multiple Arcades on the same page.
+Since Arcades are embedded as an iframe on a website, they cannot automatically inherit or honor the consent provided to the host’s website.
+Ideally, Arcades should not have to ask for permission on their own—that would provide an odd user experience, especially if there are multiple Arcades on the same page.

 Once you turn on Do Not Track, Arcade will no longer collect user clicks and page views within an Arcade.
 Analytics data will no longer be visible inside Arcade’s Analytics dashboard.

-If your website presents a cookie consent to the user, Arcade can honor that consent but it will require a little bit of code on your website.
+If your website asks for cookie consent from the user, Arcade can honor that consent, but it will require a little bit of code on your website.

 Here’s a sequence diagram of how this works: